dscho/xkcd/content/comics/2025-8-27-wavefunction-collapse.md

 Hairy: If the wavefunction only collapses when I observe it, does that mean my consciousness affects the universe?

-[Three panels follows showing three possible responses from Cueball.
+[Three panels follow showing three possible responses from Cueball.
 Each panel has a label above, written inside a small rectangle that is overlaid on the top left of each panel.
 Each panel shows the same zoom in on the top half of Cueball.]

-[Panel 1]

 Bad:

 Cueball: Yes.
 Quantum entanglement proves that we all have souls.

-[Panel 2]

 Good:

 Cueball: No. Consciousness plays no role here.
 Its just physical measurement.

-[Panel 3]

 Chaotic: